 BioXcel Therapeutics to Ring Nasdaq Stock Market Closing Bell Today

-NEW HAVEN, Conn., Feb.
-21, 2023 (GLOBE NEWSWIRE) -- BioXcel Therapeutics, Inc. BTAI, a biopharmaceutical company utilizing artificial intelligence approaches to develop transformative medicines in neuroscience and immuno-oncology, today announced that Vimal Mehta, Ph.D., CEO of BioXcel Therapeutics, additional members of the management team, and other BioXcel team members will ring the closing bell of the Nasdaq Stock Market today, Tuesday, February 21, 2023.
+/EIN News/ -- NEW HAVEN, Conn., Feb.
+21, 2023 (GLOBE NEWSWIRE) -- BioXcel Therapeutics, Inc. (Nasdaq: BTAI), a biopharmaceutical company utilizing artificial intelligence approaches to develop transformative medicines in neuroscience and immuno-oncology, today announced that Vimal Mehta, Ph.D., CEO of BioXcel Therapeutics, additional members of the management team, and other BioXcel team members will ring the closing bell of the Nasdaq Stock Market today, Tuesday, February 21, 2023.

 “At BioXcel Therapeutics, we are building a disruptive biopharmaceutical business model to successfully drive accelerated AI-enabled drug development and commercialization,” said Dr. Mehta.
 “Today we are celebrating a year of significant accomplishments that include FDA approval and launch of our first product, IGALMI™ sublingual film, for the acute treatment of agitation associated with schizophrenia or bipolar I or II disorder in adults.
 In addition, we look forward to market-expansion opportunities for our overall neuropsychiatric program, with two pivotal study readouts planned for BXCL501 in the first half of 2023.
 Recently, we also reported positive Phase 2 data for our lead immuno-oncology program, BXCL701, in combination with KEYTRUDA®, which is in development for the treatment of a rare, aggressive form of prostate cancer.
 As BioXcel advances its lead drug candidates in two therapeutic areas, we appreciate Nasdaq’s recognition of our progress through today’s closing bell ceremony.”